 Whether you’re a freshwater angler or a saltwater sailor, there are few places you’d rather be than cruising the open water with a fishing buddy, a first mate, or a band of scurvy misfits.
 The boating life isn’t allfun in the sun.
 You’ve got nautical skills to master, laws to abide by, and safety precautions to follow.

 With all that to worry about, you don’t need the added task of finding the right boat insurance on your own.
-Our independent agents know the ins and outs of boat insurance and will walk you through your options to make sure you and your boat have the proper coverage.
+Our independent insurance agents know the ins and outs of boat insurance and will walk you through your options to make sure you and your boat have the proper coverage.

 Boating insurance needs will vary for every skipper, vessel and state.
 Some coverage options may not be required, or seem a little over the top to you, but sometimes the smallest circumstances can create the biggest impact.